-Due to the time and effort we put into organizing our book clubs if you choose to purchase the book elsewhere or check it out from the library we will now be asking members who do not purchase their books at our shop to pay a $5 fee.
+Due to the time and effort we put into organizing our book clubs if you choose to purchase the book elsewhere, already own it, check it out from the library, or purchase the ebook/audiobook we ask members to pay a $5 book club fee on our website.
 Thank you for understanding and supporting us.

 HISTORICAL FICTION BOOK CLUB REMOTE INSTRUCTIONS

 Meeting ID: 306 490 858